MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-85/certificate-rebind-in-iis85.md

 ---
-title: "Certificate Rebind in IIS 8.5 | Microsoft Docs"
+title: "Certificate Rebind in IIS 8.5"
 author: rick-anderson
-description: "Automatically rebind a renewed certificate by using Certificate Rebind, new in IIS 8.5." ms.author: iiscontent
+description: "Automatically rebind a renewed certificate by using Certificate Rebind, new in IIS 8.5." ms.date: 11/21/2013 ms.assetid: a3919320-bad9-42f0-a380-699734105449 msc.legacyurl: /learn/get-started/whats-new-in-iis-85/certificate-rebind-in-iis85
-manager: soshir
-ms.date: 11/21/2013
-ms.topic: article
-ms.assetid: a3919320-bad9-42f0-a380-699734105449
-ms.technology: iis
-ms.prod: iis
-msc.legacyurl: /learn/get-started/whats-new-in-iis-85/certificate-rebind-in-iis85
 msc.type: authoredcontent
 ---